Little Books in My Creative Workspace

 I tried sewing one little book of signatures together, but sort of messed up somewhere in the process – you can see the line of thread on the outside binding below.
 No worries since it’ll be covered up in this project.
 After going through the process of sewing it, I realized I had the same problem of not knowing how to attach it to the leather cover – oif!

-My hands got really tired from the sewing and poking, so I’m going to continue tomorrow.
-I have more paper for an even smaller book that I’ll try to sew straight into the leather cover, but I’ll have to finish these first two.
-Check back in for the results tomorrow…hopefully one method or another will work properly.
 In other updates…I realized that I’ve been drawing a bird a day for 5 weeks now!
 I’m proud of myself for keeping to the routine and I like how a daily thing, even if it’s just 5 minutes, adds up to so much before you even know it.
 Who doesn’t want to have stuff done without realizing?
 Let’s see, otherwise I’m just doodling in my art journal…realizing drawing a million circles can be super tiring…and feeling like I have no time again because suddenly dinnertime is here.
 Yikes…gotta go!